 My next Photo Tour to Bhutan will be leaving in April 2015, dates and costings are being finalised right now and details will be up soon

-When I am at these very important festivals I try to remain as unobtrusive as possible, bearing in mind that this is their festival, and I am a guest.
+When I take a tour group to one of these stunning cultural festivals in Bhutan I try to remain as unobtrusive as possible, bearing in mind that this is their festival, and I am a guest.
 I tend to stand quietly in one place for quite some time, on the corner of a building or off to the side of some steps, watching and when the opportunity presents making an image, like this one.

 Dancers having a Tea Break at the Prakar Lhakhang Tshechu in Chumey